 My posts on choosing and finding books

 Having a social media presence can be very beneficial to book bloggers, whether you started out blogging on social media or you use it to promote your blog, or as another component of your blog.
 It’s alright if you can’t tackle every single form of social media.
 If you can juggle them all, do it, and if you can’t, choose one or two to embrace and truly master.
 (For example, I’ve mastered Twitter and Goodreads, and engage with Instagram for my bookish interests.)

 Facebook – Create a page for your blog.
 This is a great resource to share updates and communicate with your readers.
-You can also find other book bloggers on Facebook and interact with their posts/bounce ideas off one another.
+You can also find other book bloggers on Facebook via groups and interact with their posts/bounce ideas off one another.

 Instagram – Bookstagram is a mini-book-blogging community in and of itself.
 Even if you aren’t the best at photography, I encourage you to get on bookstagram and engage with other bookstagrammers.
 Plus, Instagram posts make great pinnable images you can embed in your blog posts.
 Nowadays, reels have taken off.
 If you are creative when it comes to making videos, be sure to try out this popular option.
 You can also cross-post to TikTok.

 Goodreads – Make sure to review the books you are reading on Goodreads and to engage with other folks who are doing the same thing!
 One small hack: If your Goodreads review and your book blog review are word-for-word, this is not good for your blog SEO, especially if you post the Goodreads review first.

 Twitter – Push your blog posts straight to Twitter to make it instantly available to all of your followers.
 Including a hashtag in your blog post’s title can help make it more accessible to anyone interested in the topic.